Cranbrook bills itself as the basecamp of the Kootenays as it offers easy access to…

-Mweelrea Mountain – the highest mountain in western Ireland + one of the best hikes in Ireland
+Mweelrea Mountain – the highest mountain in western Ireland

 You’ll find Mweelrea Mountain near the village of Leenane.
-Topping out at 814 metres (2,700 feet) ensures there’s no risk of altitude sickness and in this part of the world you don’t have nearly the risk of thunderstorms that you do in the Rocky Mountains for example.
+Topping out at 814 m (2,700 feet) ensures there’s no risk of altitude sickness and in this part of the world you don’t have nearly the risk of thunderstorms that you do in the Rocky Mountains for example.

 And yet this mountain needs to be taken seriously, especially when the fog rolls in.
 It doesn’t take long to get disoriented when you’re surrounded by a cloud of white.

 On Mweelrea Mountain, it’s very dangerous on account of sheer drop-offs near the summit.
 Even though the mountain looks innocuous in the photos, people have died up here.
 And without a formal trail to follow in any direction, navigation can be a challenge at any time.